ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 19-4.
 NAME (RT4)

 You can enter a text to search sound names.
-PiFMS filters program files by the text (partial match, needs more than 2 characters).
+PiFM+S filters program files by the text (partial match, needs more than 2 characters).
 You can see the filtered sound list in the SOND line.

 ### 19-5.
 CURS (RT5)